ShanukaAlahakoon/chat-bot/README.md

-# 🧠 Elegant Gemini RAG Chatbot 🤖📄
+# 🧠 KnowledgeBot — AI Document Companion 🤖📄

 ## 📜 Overview

-Welcome to the Elegant Gemini RAG Chatbot!
+Welcome to the KnowledgeBot!
 This Retrieval-Augmented Generation (RAG) chatbot uses Google Gemini for powerful, context-aware answers based on uploaded PDF documents.
 It stores document embeddings in ChromaDB, allowing fast retrieval of relevant passages which Gemini then uses to generate grounded responses.

 Key capabilities: